johanvandegriff/multibot/README.md

 You will need:
 * __a domain name__: I use namesilo but any domain name service will work fine.
-* __a server with a public IP address and docker installed__: I use [digitalocean](https://m.do.co/c/f300a2838d1d) but you can use any cloud provider, or even host it at your house/apartment and port forward thru your router.
+* __a server with a public IP address and docker installed__: I use [DigitalOcean](https://m.do.co/c/f300a2838d1d) but you can use any cloud provider, or even host it at your house/apartment and port forward thru your router.
 Make sure to log into your domain name service and point the domain or subdomain at the public IP address of the server with a DNS "A" record.
+* __an S3 compatible storage bucket__: I use DigitalOcean's [spaces](https://www.digitalocean.com/products/spaces) but you can use any S3 compatible product.
 * __a twitch account for the bot__: I recommend creating a new account for the bot, but you can use your own twitch account if you want.

+Make sure you have all these before continuing.

 ### Generate Credentials
 Log in with the bot's twitch account, then visit this page to generate an oauth token: https://twitchapps.com/tmi/